Profile of Bremen's eight portsMaritime economy and logistics

 Industry, jobs and shipping in the Hanseatic city's ports 2021

 The ports in Bremen are the region's engine for trade and industry, creating thousands of jobs in connection with the dispatch of ships, the transport and transshipment of goods, repairs, logistics and other services.

 The federal state of Bremen has not one but eight ports in total.
-They are located in Bremerhaven and in the city of Bremen itself.
+They are located in its sister-city Bremerhaven and in the city of Bremen itself.
 Each port specialises in a particular sector and has its own history and unique features.

 The container terminal's immediate neighbour also boasts record-breaking statistics.
 The Bremerhaven car terminal is effectively Europe's largest car park, and up to 95,000 cars can be held here before being dispatched worldwide as exports or transported elsewhere in Germany as imports.
-International logistics provider BLG LOGISTICS handles a total of 2.2 million vehicles here every year.
+International logistics provider BLG LOGISTICS handles a total of 1.7 million vehicles here every year (2020).

 Bremerhaven is sometimes referred to as the deep freezer of Europe.
 Frosta, Nordsee, Frozen Fish and Deutsche See – some of Germany's largest producers of frozen foods – are based here and their output includes 2.7 billion fish fingers per year.
 The land surrounding the premises of these companies is known as the fishing harbour.
 The transshipment of food takes place here on a grand scale.
 There are also large areas used by wind power companies to load rotors, towers and nacelles onto wind turbine installation vessels.